yitu-opensource/T2T-ViT/README.md

 # Tokens-to-Token ViT: Training Vision Transformers from Scratch on ImageNet, [arxiv](https://arxiv.org/abs/2101.11986)

-### Update: 2020/02/10:
+### Update: 2020/02/14:

-1. Update the codes of feature visualization and attention map.

-2. I will update token_performer.py in this week, then you can run our T2T-ViT in your 12G GPUs.
+Update token_performer.py, now t2t-vit-7 can be trained with 4 GPUs with 12G memory,other T2T-ViT also can be trained with 4 or 8 GPUs.